womenbuildweb3/30daysofweb3.xyz/curriculum/en/7-finishing-touches/0-rsvp-to-events.md

+---
+title: RSVP to an Event
-# RSVP to an Event
+description: RSVP to an Event
+optional: false
+---

 We want users to also be able to RSVP to an event on the event details page.